 The European System of Central Banks (ESCB) comprises the European Central Bank (ECB) and the national central banks of the European Union Member States.
 Eesti Pank became a member of the ESCB in 2004 upon Estonia’s accession to the European Union.

-The Eurosystem consists of the ECB and the national central banks of the eighteen countries that have adopted the euro.
+The Eurosystem consists of the ECB and the national central banks of the nineteen countries that have adopted the euro.

 The Governing Council of the European Central Bank consists of the six members of the Executive Board plus the governors of the national central banks of the nineteen euro area countries.